Shaking Hands 6

 The costs would then look approximately as follows:

-• Legal work (16 hours x €121): €1,936
+• Legal work (10 hours × €121): €1,210

 • Summons via bailiff: €130

-• Total: €2,323 including VAT
+• Total amount: €1,597 including VAT

-Advice: do not litigate for claims under €2,000
+Advice: avoid legal proceedings for claims under €1,000

-Even if you win the case, you will usually not recover all your costs.
-The court applies a fixed scale (the liquidation rate), which is generally lower than the actual costs.
-That is why, in practice, we advise against litigating claims under €2,000, unless it concerns a matter of principle or other circumstances apply.
-We always discuss this openly in advance.
+Even if you win, you will usually not recover all legal costs.
+The court applies a fixed compensation scale (the liquidated costs tariff), which is often lower than the actual expenses.
+For this reason, in practice we usually advise against starting legal proceedings for claims under €1,000, unless the matter is principled or there are other relevant circumstances.
+We always discuss this with you honestly and in advance.

 Working on an Advance Payment